 How to Use Git Init

 The git init command is easy to use.
 You don’t need to create a repository on a server to start working with a git repository.
-Instead, you only have to navigate into the folder in which your project is located and run the git init command.
+Instead, you only have to navigate into your project folder and run the git init command.

 Here’s the syntax to create a git repo using the git init command: